 - is not disadvantaged by a transaction (eg.variation of mortgage increasing the priority amount of a prior mortgage) without their knowledge and consent, and

-- has agreed to any change to the title that may affect their interest (eg creation or surrender of an easement).
+- has agreed to any change to the record of title that may affect their interest (eg creation or surrender of an easement).

 The practitioner certifying and signing an instrument must ensure they hold the appropriate consent (if applicable).
 This means before you complete a certification, you must determine if a consent is required and ensure the consent has been obtained.